 A coalition of groups, including the Urban Outdoors Association, Friends of the Blue Hills, the Mattapan Food and Fitness Coalition, Brookwood Community Farm, and the Mary May Binney Wakefield Arboretum, approached MPO staff and the UPWP Committee with a proposal to study transit access to the Blue Hills Reservation.
 The Blue Hills Reservation is rich in natural and cultural resources, and hosts many recreational activities, such as hiking, biking, swimming, and skiing.
 It also is home to a number of cultural and environmental organizations-including a community farm, a nature museum, and a certified arboretum-that welcome visitors to enjoy and participate in their activities.
 Access to areas of natural beauty and wilderness is also documented to be critical for wellness and mental health, especially in a time of social distancing.
-Though the heart of the Blue Hills Reservation is located just four miles from Mattapan Square in Boston, a major transit hub in a marginalized community, transit access to the Reservation is extremely limited.
+Though the heart of the Blue Hills Reservation is a marginalized community, transit access to the Reservation is extremely limited.